 The hardware part of the TOE is identified by M7794 A12 and G12.
 Another characteristic of the TOE are the chip identification data.
 These chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
-This GCIM outputs amongst other identifiers for the platform, chip mode, ROM code, chip type, design step, fabrication facility, wafer, die position, and firmware.
+This GCIM outputs amongst other identifiers for the platform chip type, design step and firmware.
 Thereby, the exact and clear identification of any product with its exact configuration of this TOE is given.
 Additionally, dedicated RMS functions [16], chapter 8.16, allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.

 In addition to the hardware part, the TOE consists of firmware parts and software parts.
-The software parts are the crypto Library RSA, the crypto Library EC, the Toolbox and the

-Base Library.
-The firmware parts are the RMS Library, the Service Algorithm (SAM), the STS firmware for test purpose, providing some functionality to the IC Embedded Software, the Flash Loader for downloading user software to the NVM and the Mifare The Mifare compatible software interface, accessible via RMS routines, if the Mifare compatible interface option is active.
+The software parts are the crypto Library RSA, the crypto Library EC, the Toolbox and the Base Library.
+The firmware parts are the RMS Library, the Service Algorithm (SAM), the STS firmware for test purpose, providing some functionality to the IC Embedded Software, the Flash Loader for downloading user software to the NVM and the Mifare The Mifare compatible software interface, accessible via RMS routines, if the Mifare compatible interface.